 The old town of Antigua is surrounded by three volcanoes, one of which is still active but it has not been making noise lately.
 I'm hoping for a clearer day to see all three, as the rainy season has covered the area with mist and overcast skies.

 I walked the streets of the crumbling town, passing ruins of churches destroyed in earthquakes from the past.
 It had been the capitol city of Guatemala but after a big quake destroyed the town, the government moved to what is now Guatemala City.
 Antigua is active and there are a few tourists, but in the old section it is not as frenetic as other places I've been.
 The friendliness of the people who speak and acknowledge you on the street with a smile still surprises me.
 I do realize that I'm viewed as the gold-plated arse that spews silver coinage to those with anything to sell, but there is a genuineness in the warmth of the people who aren't just working the gringo.

 The niche for a saint symbolically above the Mayan pyramid

-The massive mahogany floats used in Santa Semana.
+The massive mahogany floats used in the Easter celebration of Santa Semana.
 It takes fifty people to carry each, twenty five per side